hashamtanveer/Blog-Web-App/README.md

 # Blog Web App ✍️ 📝
-A Blog Website Application that lets you create and store your daily blogs conveniently.
+A Full Stack Blog Website Application that lets you create and store your daily blogs conveniently.